Fooducate automatically grades foods and beverage on a scale from A to D. There are 10 distinct grades: A, A-, B+, B

 Ingredients – The ingredient list is very important as it tells the story behind the nutrients.
 Imagine a piece of cardboard that was sprayed with 11 vitamins and minerals, then peppered with “natural” flavors, coated with an artificial sweetener, and colored with Red #40 (a controversial artificial food dye).
-Under some rating systems, this product would actually score very due to its low calorie count and multitude of nutrients.
+Under some rating systems, this product would actually score very well due to its low calorie count and multitude of nutrients.

 This type of product does not fly at Fooducate.
 We look for real ingredients that have many more beneficial nutrients to offer than the 5 or 10 a manufacturer may add to a product.

 A product’s category also influence its score.
 Each product that is added to our database is categorized.
 Categories can be breakfast cereal, yogurt, bread, snacks, etc… In each category, we look at the most relevant nutrients and ingredients and give them more weight compared to others.
 For example – fiber is a very important nutrient in breads and cereals, but really not to be expected in yogurt.

 Some categories can span the entire range of grades from D to A. Others span a smaller range – for example fruits can rate between a B+ to an A, sweetened carbonated soft drinks from D to C- at most, and popcorn from a C to an A-.